 As mentioned above, red meat is also associated with prostate symptoms.
 Therefore, we could suggest reducing your meat intake as you age and have a higher risk of cardiovascular disease and BPH.

 If you’re worried about protein, you can have many other sources.
 Beans, fish, eggs, and pulses are great options.
-They also have dietary fiber, and some of them fight inflammation.
+They also contain dietary fiber, and some of them have anti-inflammatory properties.
 And even though you can still have your meat, try not to reach more than 500 grams a week (24).

 Physical activity is yet another source of health and wellbeing, even for the prostate.
 It is mainly associated with improvements in patients with prostate cancer and may also reduce BPH’s risk.

-Recent publications suggest a strong link and recommend exercise to prevent prostate enlargement.
+Recent publications suggest a robust connection and advocate for exercise to prevent prostate enlargement.
 The mechanism is still unknown but may be associated with a reduction of the sympathetic tone, a reduction in oxidative damage, and a lower risk of metabolic problems (25).

 After reading all of the above and seeing how nutrients play a role in BPH, it is natural to conclude that natural supplements can also be very helpful.

-Some of them can be very helpful, while others are better consumed in natural sources.
+Some can be beneficial, while others are more effectively obtained from natural sources.
 Another option is consuming natural extracts, which maintain the nutrients of each food in their natural form.